Black Tide: Musical style and influences

 Their music has changed throughout each release.
-For their first album, Light from Above, critics described it as heavy metal and speed metal.
-For their second release, Post Mortem, they changed their sound to Metalcore.
+For their first album, Light from Above, the band incorporated sounds of classic heavy metal bands.
+For their second release, Post Mortem, they changed their sound to metalcore.
 On their latest release, Just Another Drug EP, they have a more hard rock sound with a mix of some metalcore.
-In an interview, Gabriel has stated "We don't like to limit ourselves; If I did have to say something, I'd just say we're a rock band.
+In an interview, Gabriel Garcia has stated "We don't like to limit ourselves; If I did have to say something, I'd just say we're a rock band.

-The band's influences include, Megadeth, Metallica, Iron Maiden, Pantera, Ozzy Osbourne, Judas Priest, Guns N' Roses, Mötley Crüe, Jimi Hendrix, Testament, Bullet for My Valentine, Trivium, Children of Bodom, Death, Van Halen, Kreator, Black Label Society, Avenged Sevenfold, Yngwie Malmsteen, Racer X, Incubus, Lamb of God, and The Beatles.
+The band's influences include Megadeth, Metallica, Iron Maiden, Pantera, Ozzy Osbourne, Judas Priest, Guns N' Roses, Mötley Crüe, Jimi Hendrix, Testament, Bullet for My Valentine, Trivium, Children of Bodom, Death, Van Halen, Kreator, Black Label Society, Avenged Sevenfold, Yngwie Malmsteen, Racer X, Incubus, Lamb of God, and The Beatles.

-They have also covered Iron Maiden, and Metallica with the songs "Prowler" and "Hit the Lights".
-In an interview, Gabriel has said "I listen to everything from Justin Timberlake to U2 to Incubus to Pantera.
+They have also covered Iron Maiden and Metallica with the songs "Prowler" and "Hit the Lights".
+In an interview, Gabriel Garcia has said "I listen to everything from Justin Timberlake to U2 to Incubus to Pantera.
 I listen to a lot of hip hop — I just love music in general.
 I would say Guns N' Roses is one of my favorite bands."
-It was confirmed in an interview that Gabriel Garcia's favorite band is Megadeth, Zakk Sandler's is Iron Maiden and that Steven Spence's is Pantera.
+It was confirmed in an interview that Gabriel Garcia's favorite band is Megadeth, Zakk Sandler's is Iron Maiden, and Steven Spence's is Pantera.